Japan & Southeast Asia Grand Adventure

 YOUR ITINERARY

-Tokyo (Yokohama) - Toba - Wakayama (Shimotsu), Japan - Miyazaki - Nagasaki - Busan - Kanmon Straits Scenic Cruising - Hiroshima - Kochi, Japan - Shimizu - Tokyo (Yokohama) - Hong Kong - Chan May - Ho Chi Minh City (Phu My) - Singapore
+Tokyo, Japan - Toba - Wakayama (Shimotsu), Japan - Miyazaki - Nagasaki - Busan - Kanmon Straits Scenic Cruising - Hiroshima - Kochi, Japan - Shimizu - Tokyo, Japan - Kochi, Japan - Okinawa - Kaohsiung - Hong Kong - Chan May - Ho Chi Minh City (Phu My) - Singapore

 Toba, located at the northeastern end of the Shima-hanto Peninsula in Mie, flourished as the castle town of the Kuki family who ruled this region from the 16th century.
 It was also a landing spot for visitors on the sea route to Ise-jingu Shrine and belongs to Ise-Shima National Park.